cloudflare/cloudflare-docs/content/ddos-protection/managed-rulesets/network/_index.md

 ## Availability

-The Network-layer DDoS Attack Protection managed ruleset protects Cloudflare customers on all plans.
+The Network-layer DDoS Attack Protection managed ruleset is available in all Cloudflare plans for:
+* Zones [onboarded to Cloudflare](/dns/zone-setups/full-setup/) (zones with their traffic routed through the Cloudflare network)
+* IP applications onboarded to [Spectrum](/spectrum/)
+* IP prefixes onboarded to [Magic Transit](/magic-transit/)

 However, only Magic Transit and Spectrum customers on an Enterprise plan can customize the managed ruleset.

 ## Related Cloudflare products